tacoroumen/otpot/README.md

 | CoAp | ✅ |
 | Modbus | ✅ |
 | LogSystem | ✅  |

+❌: Not implemented\
+⏳: In progress\
+✅: Implemented

 ## Instalation
 > You need to have docker installed on your server/machine.
 You can follow the [official Docker documentation](https://docs.docker.com/engine/install/) to do it.